 Part One – Core Foundational Tips for On-Page SEO

-The idea behind SEO is that when someone in Google searches for something – tips to keep kids busy – that your blog post is one of the first three results or at least on page one (or two) of Google.
+The idea behind SEO for bloggers is that when someone in Google searches for something – tips to keep kids busy – that your blog post is one of the first three results or at least on page one (or two) of Google.

 Another aspect to SEO is that the phrase or words you rank for are actual words/phrases that people search for.